 The Kelley School of Business Honor Code provides an opportunity for students to actively shape their future behaviors, values, and lifestyles.
 This student-written code proclaims a commitment to ethical principles and fair academic competition and unifies students by a set of values that holds honesty and integrity in the highest regard.
 The Kelley School of Business Student Ethics Committee works with faculty and students to ensure that the standards of the honor code are upheld.
-The Honor Code may be found at www.kelley.iu.edu/ugrad/honorCode.cfm.
+The Kelley Honor Code may be found at http://kelley.iu.edu/Ugrad/Academics/HonorCode/page39065.html.